-Fill Once line mode.
+Fill Once stores frames in the buffer until it is full and then returns the program to offline mode.
 (This mode is based upon the buffer size setting.)

 Continuous stores frames on a FIFO (first in, first out) basis until frame transmission is stopped, providing you with the most recent data received on the bus.

-Triggered stores frames continuously (see Continuous, above) until a trigger occurs, stores from as in the huffer until it is full and then returns the presume to off at which point frames are stored according to the trigger configuration (see section 4.3).
+Triggered stores frames continuously (see Continuous, above) until a trigger occurs, at which point frames are stored according to the trigger configuration (see section 4.3).